 For many years, titanium has been a source of almost all dental implants.
-In recent times, different implants are being made from different materials after extensive research of their physical and chemical properties.
-An ideal implant material should be resistant to fractures, corrosion and, should be biocompatible–not harming nearby living tissues.
+In recent times, different implants are being made from different materials after extensive research on their physical and chemical properties.
+An ideal implant material should be resistant to fractures, and corrosion and, should be biocompatible–not harming nearby living tissues.

 Here are the common types of materials used to make dental implants today:

 - Titanium-based dental implants

 These implants are made of titanium and, as mentioned, are the most common type of implants being used.

 Titanium is strong, lightweight, biocompatible, and resistant to corrosion.
-Also, titanium implants are long-lasting and are easy to install.
+Also, titanium implants are long-lasting and easy to install.
 Titanium-based implant placements are natural-looking and are cheaper compared to Zirconia-based dental implants.

 - Zirconia-based dental implant materials

 Zirconia-based implants are a recent, promising innovation in the field of implantology.
 These implants are metal-free and composed of the crystal phase of zirconium (Zirconium oxide).

-Zirconia implants have off-white color, which resembles natural teeth, thus patients are getting drawn to it for aesthetic reasons.
+Zirconia implants have off-white color, which resembles natural teeth, thus patients are getting drawn to them for aesthetic reasons.

 These implants are biocompatible and do not cause allergy, too.
 It is technically metal-free and there have been no cases of the material seeping into the bloodstream.
 The implants do not corrode and there are fewer chances of greyish mucosal discoloration under the gum line.